[Comment: All materials incorporated by reference are available at http://ohiohighwaysafetyoffice.ohio.gov/otso_law_enforcement_info.stm]

-(A) Pursuant to section 5502.11 of the Revised Code, every law enforcement agency representing a township, county, municipal corporation, or other political subdivision investigating a motor vehicle accident shall, within five days, forward a written report of such accident to the director of public safety on a form which the director shall prescribe in accordance with this rule.
-The report shall be known as the "Ohio traffic crash report" and shall be assigned form number "OH-1."
+(A) Pursuant to section 5502.11 of the Revised Code, every law enforcement agency representing a township, county, municipal corporation, or other political subdivision investigating a motor vehicle accident shall, within five days, forward a report of such accident to the director of public safety on the "Ohio traffic crash report" form number "OH-1."
+The OH-1 form is made up of the following as applicable:

 (B) As used in this rule: